-If you’re on the search for a new HVAC system, you’ve probably encountered the letters BTU.
+If you’re on the hunt for a new HVAC system, you’ve probably encountered the letters BTU.
 If you’re a new homeowner or haven’t needed to do much work to your furnace or AC, yet, you might be a bit baffled by what that means.
 We’re here to help you figure that out!

 What does BTU stand for?